 Ferris’ Kendall College of Art and Design will hold its commencement at 10:30 a.m.
 Saturday, May 11 at Fountain Street Church in Grand Rapids.
 Of the 249 students who will receive degrees, almost 190 are expected to participate in the ceremony that will include recognition of renowned illustrator Murray Tinkelman with a Doctor of Arts.

 Ferris graduates will be honored during five ceremonies over two days in the Convocation Center (Wink Arena) in the Ewigleben Sports Complex on the Big Rapids campus.
-Commencement exercises on Friday are 3:30 p.m. for the College of Health Professions and 7 p.m. for the colleges of Arts and Sciences and Pharmacy, and for the first cohort of students to graduate with a Doctorate in Community College Leadership.
+Commencement exercises on Friday are 3:30 p.m. for the College of Health Professions and 7 p.m. for the colleges of Arts, Sciences and Education and Pharmacy, and for the first cohort of students to graduate with a Doctorate in Community College Leadership.
 Saturday ceremonies kick off at 9 a.m. with the College of Business, followed at 12:30 p.m. by the Michigan College of Optometry and the College of Education and Human Services.
 The College of Engineering Technology ceremony will begin at 4 p.m.

 Doors will open to ticketed guests one hour before each ceremony is scheduled to begin.
 Guests without tickets can watch on a large screen in an alternative viewing room in the Ewigleben Sports Complex.